 It’s a privilege and honor to be a professional organizer and I don’t take it for granted.
 I’m exposed to very private and personal matters for my clients.
 If I was to make a client feel badly about the state of her home or office, I probably wouldn’t have many clients.
 99% chance someone’s mess is worse than yours.
 I’ve seen it all and sometimes I wish I could unsee a few things.
 However, my job is to be of service and provide help, support and solutions so being judgmental wouldn’t allow me to achieve our goals.

 With clutter, chaos and confusion – a little dust and dirt is bound to be exposed.
 My staff expects that we’ll be doing some cleaning especially if we are uncovering things that have been buried and inaccessible.
 We’re known for meticulously cleaning up before we leave a client’s home.
 Yet, when a client confuses our service as housekeeping it’s fruustrating for our team.
 I don’t get quoted as a professional organizing expert in the Washington Post or Forbes for my housekeeping skills.
 I get quoted for my organizational skills!

 The more time we spend cleaning, the less time we have to focus on the reason we were hired.
 Having the area you want organized cleaned beforehand will definitely make the time you spend more productive.

 that being said…

 4. Not providing adequate cleaning supplies

-The process of organization is a messy and if done properly creates a lot of trash.
-As part of our work kit, we carry cleaning supplies, but unfortunately experience has taught us to bring trash bags, paper towels and some cleaning agent.
-Our contract outlines the clients’ responsibilities and we remind the client when we confirm in advance.
-It is always important to discuss with the organizer what they might need for clean up so you home doesn’t resemble a tornado’s path.
+The process of organization is messy and if done properly creates a lot of trash.
+As part of our work kit, we carry a few cleaning supplies.
+But unfortunately, experience has taught us to bring trash bags, paper towels and cleaning agents.
+Our contract outlines the clients’ responsibilities and we remind the client in advance.
+It’s always important to discuss with an organizer what they might need for clean up so your home doesn’t resemble a tornado’s path.